 Safeguarding is the process by which the proposed route or location of a project can be protected from conflicting development.

-The existence of a Safeguarding Direction will be declared by the local planning authority in response to searches of the local Land Charges register.
-Crossrail also provides a facility to identify postcodes located on the safeguarded route.
+The existence of a Safeguarding Direction will be declared by the local planning authority in response to searches of the ‘Local Land Charges’ register.